egvijayanand/dotnet-maui-templates/README.md

 We all know that .NET MAUI is an evolution of Xamarin.Forms.

 And .NET 6 Preview 4 just got released last week in the **MSBuild 2021**.
+And Preview 5 is now available too.

 With this new release, ContentPage is completely moved into .NET MAUI world with a brand new xml namespace and using directive.

-So that the existing Xamarin.Forms item templates cannot be used as is from now on and modfifying it everytime is painful.
+So that the existing Xamarin.Forms item templates cannot be used as is from now on and modifying it every time is painful.

 Hence have created new item templates exclusively to be used with .NET MAUI projects (both for XAML and C#).